cygniv404/display-and-search-through-non-machine-readable-PDFs/README.md

 3. Install the requirements with 'pip install -r requirements.txt'
 4. Run the application with 'python3 -m main'
 5. go to http://localhost:7474

+#frontend code

+please go to the **frontend** branch to see the actual development code used.